FuelLabs/sway/docs/src/forc/workspaces.md

 * Common `forc` commands available for a single package can also be used for a workspace, like `forc build` or `forc deploy`.
 * All packages share a common `Forc.lock` file which resides in the root directory of the workspace.

-For workspaces, `Forc.toml` accepts following fields:
+Workspace manifests are declared within Forc.toml files and support the following fields:

 * [`members`](#the-members-field) - Packages to include in the workspace.